 When it comes to sheet metal fabrication, the recent advances in plasma cutting technology are changing the impact that plasma can have on your bottom line.
 High-definition plasma cutting offers high-quality cuts at faster speeds that can help reduce costs associated with overtime and defects.
 Here are five notable benefits when it comes to plasma cutting and why it's worth considering for your next fabrication project.

 Increased Cutting Speeds

-If cuts are made using oxyfuel, a consolidated dross (oxide slag) is created by the chemical reactions between the steel and oxygen.
+If cuts are made using oxyfuel, consolidated dross (oxide slag) is created by the chemical reactions between the steel and oxygen.
 This material adheres to cuts and always requires chiseling or grinding to be removed.
 In contrast, high-definition plasma cutting employs electrically charged high-temp gas, which melts metal and blows the molten metal away from the cut.
 Since minimal dross is created and the process itself removes excess metal, chiseling or grinding is typically not necessary.

 Raised Inside Piercing Speed